Pastor Terry Lema's Daily Devotions

 Wake Up!

 When we battle God, when we turn a deaf ear to His pleas, when we ignore His purpose for our lives, it isn’t long before our soul simply goes to sleep.
-The voice of the Lord becomes more and more distant until finally we simply do not hear it anymore.
-It isn’t that He’s quit talking; it’s that we’ve become deaf to His voice.
+The voice of the Lord becomes increasingly distant until finally we simply do not hear it anymore.
+It is not that He has quit talking; it is that we have become deaf to His voice.

-As David was in a literal cave, pursued by his enemies, crying for God’s mercy and purpose in his life in Psalm 57, I sometimes find myself in a spiritual cave.
-When I do, it is a cave dug by my own disobedience, my own attitudes, and my own rebellions.
+As David was in a literal cave, pursued by his enemies, crying for God’s mercy and purpose in his life in Psalm 57, we can find ourselves in a spiritual cave, one dug by our own disobedience, our own attitudes, and our own rebellions.

-“Awake, my soul!” tells me it is time to repent and leave the cave, time to realign my attitudes with the will of God, time to admit His purpose in me and time to change.
+“Awake, my soul!” means it is time to repent and leave the cave, time to realign our attitudes with the will of God, time to admit His purpose in us and time to change.
+Let us “wake the dawn with our song!”

 FacebookEmail